G-Research/siembol/docs/introduction/introduction.md

 - Parsing - normalizing logs in messages with one layer of key/value pairs.
 - Enrichment - adding useful data to events to assist in detection and investigations.
 - Alerting - filtering matching events from an incoming data stream of events based on a configurable rule set.
 The correlation alerting allows users to group several detections together before raising an alert.
-- Rapid Response - flexible incident response workflows can be built and triggered in real-time via the highly modular and pluggable framework.
+- Response - flexible incident response workflows can be built and triggered in real-time via the highly modular and pluggable framework.

 ### Infrastructure dependencies